bijanbina/AccJoon/README.md

 # AccJoon
-AccJoon is a little tool that exerts MSAA library to present a command line interface to interact with any software.
-If you know the `acc path` of a controller then AccJoon can find the controller for you and run an action on it.
-Currently, supported actions are listed below.
-Hope to extend AccJoon capabilities in the near future
+AccJoon is a little tool that exerts MSAA library to create a scripting language to interact with any software.
+If you know the acc path of a controller then AccJoon can find the controller for you and run an action on it, read/wirte it's value and even do conditional expression.
+Please checkout [AccScript](https://github.com/bijanbina/AccJoon/blob/main/AccScript.md) page to see what awesome features is inside this marvelous software.

-### Actions
+### Supported Actions
 - Left Click (L)
 - Double Click (D)
 - Middle Click (M)
 - Right Click (R)
 - Return Child ID (C)
-- Key Press (K)

 ### Usage
-`accjoon <action> <acc_path> <offset_x> <offset_y> <child_name> <child_offset>`
-* The last child id can be excluded from the path and pass as a string argument.
-AccJoon will match the input with the corresponding child
-* Click can have offset from the center of the acc object
-* Add A as a prefix to action and you will get a admin right with the help of rebound!
-* Child offset is the optional offset from child name
-* If using key press action, child name become key
+`accjoon -c <script_address>`

+Script address is the relative path of a .acc script

-### Key Codes
+### Key
-Key codes are in match with AHK key code conventions.
+Key codes are designed to be simple, Just type exact word you see on a key(on keyboard).
 Some example are available below:

-Ctrl+R: ^R

-Ctrl+Alt+Del: ^!R
+Ctrl+R

+Ctrl+Alt+Delete

+Super+Left

 ### Acknowledgment
 Brought to you by only and only DR AKHAVAN!
 BTW I'm in love with him :)